nodejs/outreach/community.md

 ## Learning Node

-We have free, high-quality resources which anyone can use to start learning NodeJS right away.
+Community has curated some free and high quality resources for you to get started with NodeJS.

-* Read NodeJS [documentation](https://nodejs.org/en/docs/) to get an in-depth idea.
+* Read NodeJS [documentation](https://nodejs.org/en/docs/) to get started with the NodeJS with a solid foundation.
 * Visit NodeSchool [Workshoppers](https://nodeschool.io/#workshoppers)

 NodeSchool is an unofficial community group that has built out various workshops that you can walk through yourself.